 - Students review and present what they have learned during the session.

-- Historical artifacts Students consider how ordinary citizens contributed to and experienced certain significant historical events.
+- Students consider how ordinary citizens contributed to and experienced certain significant historical events.
 Creating a scrapbook depicting how people experienced the event can help students better understand how and why the event took place.

 Section of a physics scrapbook that presents applications of physics in everyday life.
 Source: Physics Scrapbook by Olivia D’Allesandro